hopelesscaffeineaddict/60secondstofinish/writeup.md

 **Enhanced Crash Statistics**
 We could extend the crash handler to capture the register dump, the specific instruction pointer that has segfaulted using `ptrace`, as well as the address sanitiser and undefined behaviour sanitiser logs.

+**Coverage Harness Precision**
+We could further utilise the `ptrace` functionalities to detect hangs and infinite loops more accurately by monitoring register changes (e.g. repeating RIP address) rather than relying on a timeout handler to assume a hang/infinite loop event has occurred

+However, our current breakpoint mechanism limits our register detection to only be at function boundaries, meanining implementing the above would only detect stalls at function calls and not within internal loops/function logic.

+To make this more efficient, we would need an instruction-by-instruction stepping mechanism, which would also enable a more accurate coverage detection (for determining better path distinctions).
+However, this instruction stepping alternative is computationally impractical due to significant `ptrace` overheads.